We crunched the numbers (well, sort of), and here’s what your answers say about where your school is and where you might go next.

 Start here.

-Watch the selected lessons on background knowledge, vocabulary scaffolds, and accountable talk.
-As a team, reflect on:
+Watch the selected lessons on speaking and listening and accountable talk.

 Where do we see student talk supporting deeper thinking?